A sports-lover’s guide to Sydney: where to eat, drink and play across five fun-filled days

 Sydney Olympic Park is located at:

 Today it’s time to head west.
-Parramatta has a diverse and rapidly growing cafe scene and one of the newest players is Misc, a trendy restaurant nestled into Parramatta Park with a menu and interiors tailor-made for Instagram.
+Parramatta has a diverse and rapidly growing cafe scene that includes spots like Misc, a trendy restaurant nestled in Parramatta Park with a menu and interiors tailor-made for Instagram.
 If you’re looking for a more humble and homey setting, then settle into Circa Espresso in central Parramatta.
 The cafe is a local institution that’s been winning awards for its coffee and Middle Eastern-influenced fare since opening in 2010.
-After breakfast, go explore.
+After breakfast, go and explore.
 The park where you started the day overlooks Parramatta River and it’s full of World Heritage-listed colonial sites, including Elizabeth Farm and Hambledon Cottage, some of the oldest colonial buildings in Australia.
 In the city centre check out the local theatre and arts scene.

 Just next to Parramatta is one of Sydney’s most bustling street food scenes, Harris Park, also known as Little India.
 Wigram Street is the main street, where the heritage federation homes have been refitted as restaurants or street food pop-ups selling flatbreads, sweets and fried snacks.
 Try favourites such as Chatkazz, Dosa Hut and Ginger Indian Restaurant.

-Sydney Olympic Park is also home to one of the most storied stadiums in the country, Stadium Australia.
+Sydney Olympic Park is also home to one of the most storied stadiums in the country, Accor Stadium.
 Sporting fans will get a thrill out of visiting the epic stadiums that hosted the 2000 Sydney Olympic Games, which are now open to the public.
-A 10-minute drive away, those needing to blow off some steam (in a healthy way) should also check out Smash Room City, where you can smash all the TVs, glassware and ceramics with a sledgehammer.
-Four people are allowed in the room at a time, everyone is fitted out in safety gear beforehand, and you get to pick your preferred rage tunes before heading in.

 Head for dinner at Burwood Chinatown, just two stops away by train.
-This neon-lit food precinct has become a popular spot for late-night snacking, with traditional restaurants and more than 30 street food stalls hawking everything from guo kui (clay oven-baked flatbreads), lamb skewers, sweet egg waffles, bubble teas and more.
+This neon-lit food precinct has become a popular spot for late-night snacking, with traditional restaurants and more than 50 street food stalls and eateries hawking everything from guo kui (clay oven-baked flatbreads), lamb skewers, sweet egg waffles, bubble teas and more.

-The Marrickville pub crawl starts at Batch Brewing Company, which is located at:
+The Inner West Ale Trail starts at Batch Brewing Company, which is located at:

-The last day in Sydney is an exploration of the inner west, an area historically known for artistic communities and early European migration, and now for its thriving community, diverse eats and late-night options.
-Start in Newtown at an innovative but comfy cafe like Rising Sun Workshop (Asian-inspired breakfasts next to a motorcycle workshop) or Soulmate Coffee (a relaxed space with great sandwiches and breakfast burgers).
-Then take a few minutes to explore either the cute, leafy Newtown backstreets or bustling King Street for vintage shops, music stores and a huge range of snack options.
+The last day in Sydney is an exploration of the Inner West, an area historically known for artistic communities and early European migration, and now for its thriving community, diverse eats and late-night options.
+Start in Newtown at an innovative but comfy cafe like Rising Sun Workshop where Asian-inspired breakfasts are served next to a motorcycle workshop or Soulmate Coffee, a relaxed space with great sandwiches and breakfast burgers.
+Then take a few minutes to explore the cute, leafy Newtown backstreets or bustling King Street for vintage shops, music stores and a huge range of snack options.

-Newtown has one of the best escape rooms in Australia, Cipher Room.
-Check out this international award-winner for a range of immersive puzzles suitable for newbies or escape room veterans.
-For lunch, take a short train or bus ride to Marrickville, a hip neighbourhood where Greek, Vietnamese and Sydney’s art communities mix.
-Both Marrickville and Illawarra Roads are dotted with excellent Vietnamese restaurants such as VN Street Foods and Banh Cuon Ba Oanh, but for Greek, the iconic Corinthian Rotisserie, which has been serving Marrickville’s Greek community for four decades, is a must-try.
-Then, just up the road, finish your meal at old-school gelateria, Gelato Franco.
+Newtown has one of the best escape rooms in Australia, The Cipher Room.
+Check out this international award-winner for a range of immersive puzzles suitable for newbies or escape-room veterans.
+For lunch, take a short train or bus ride to Marrickville, a vibrant neighbourhood where Greek, Vietnamese and Sydney’s art communities mix.
+Both Marrickville and Illawarra Roads are dotted with excellent Vietnamese restaurants such as VN Street Foods and Banh Cuon Ba Oanh.
+For Greek food, the iconic Corinthian Rotisserie, which has been serving Marrickville’s Greek community for four decades, is a must-try.
+Olympic Meats is also worth earmarking for more delicious Greek flavours as every dish is made completely from scratch.
+If you've stayed on Marrickville Road, cleanse your palate at old-school gelateria Gelato Franco.

-Marrickville has more breweries than most cities, so to end this epic five days in Sydney, tour through the best.
-Starting at the southern end, pop into Batch Brewing Company then The Bob Hawke Beer & Leisure Centre next door (grab a bowl of noodles and a plate of dumplings while you’re there).
-Just up the road is the beer garden of Philter Brewing and the warehouse brewery Sauce Brewing Co.
-The final two, just another few blocks down the road, are the award winning Grifter Brewing Co and the one-of-a-kind wild fermented sour beers at Wildflower.
-Finally, go one more block to Vic on The Park, a lively pub with a charcoal grill, multiple screens to watch games and basketball courts (set in a former car park) to play hoops with your friends.
+Marrickville has more breweries than most cities.To end this epic five days in Sydney, tour through the best on the Inner West Ale Trail.
+Starting at the southern end, pop into Batch Brewing Company then The Bob Hawke Beer & Leisure Centre next door.
+Grab a bowl of noodles and a plate of dumplings while you’re there.
+Just up the road is the beer garden of Philter and the warehouse brewery Sauce Brewing Co.
+Just another few blocks down the road are the award-winning Grifter Brewing Co and the one-of-a-kind wild fermented sour beers at Wildflower.
+Or visit the sunny courtyard of Kicks Brewing for a beer and food truck snack; and Mixtape Brewing and Bar to sample from independent beers, local natural wines and whiskey.

 Stay connected to Sydney for all the latest news, stories, upcoming events and travel inspiration.